 Identifying the different types of bipolar disorder

 Bipolar disorder is a complex condition with several types, including Bipolar 1 and Bipolar 2.
 Despite its complexities, it is important to remember that each person's experience with bipolar disorder is unique.
-Symptoms can range from feeling highly energised and motivated to
+Symptoms can range from feeling highly energised and motivated to feeling irritable and angry.

 Bipolar 1 disorder